Updated June 14, 2023

-- Universal Analytics have the capability of connecting multiple devices, sessions and engagement data with the identity of the user:
+1. Universal Analytics has the capability of connecting multiple devices, sessions, and engagement data with the identity of the user:

-The universal analytics user id allows brands to associate multiple sessions through the use of a unique ID.
-Brands can use a single ID and the related engagement data to Analytics, all the concerned activity is done under a single user.
-This universal analytics user ID can help brands to gain a more accurate user count, analyse the user experience and get access to reports based on new cross devices as well.
+The universal analytics user id allows brands to associate multiple sessions using a unique ID.
+Brands can use a single ID and the related engagement data for Analytics; all the concerned activity is done under a single user.
+This universal analytics user ID can help brands gain a more accurate user count, analyze the user experience and get access to reports based on new cross-devices.

-- Universal Analytics helps brands to collect new and flexible tracking code that in turns helps them to collect data from almost any digital device:
+2. Universal Analytics helps brands to collect new and flexible tracking code that, in turn, allows them to collect data from almost any digital device:

 Today, E-commerce is a very big part of the digital marketing plans of any brand.
 Companies that ignore the impact and reach of e-commerce do so at their own peril.
-With Universal Analytics, brands can manage and develop their e-commerce websites in a better style and by tagging sites with ec.js plugin, they can effectively use universal analytics enhanced ecommerce reports as well.
-These reports can help brands to analyse the users and their shopping patterns and purchasing behaviour.
-This will help you generate better success for your marketing efforts, both in an internal and external manner.
-Economic success can transform the brands in multiple ways and by understanding the data of the customers, companies can use the said data to transform their companies future in a successful fashion.
+With Universal Analytics, brands can manage and develop their e-commerce websites in a better style.
+By tagging sites with the ec.js plugin, they can effectively use universal analytics-enhanced ecommerce reports as well.
+These reports can help brands to analyze the users and their shopping patterns and purchasing behavior.
+This will help you generate better success for your marketing efforts, both internally and externally.
+Economic success can transform brands in multiple ways, and by understanding the data of the customers, companies can use the said data to transform their company’s future successfully.

-Universal Analytics provides brand managers access to not just standard analytics reports and tools but also new universal analytics features that are only accessible to those who use this product.
-Those brands that use old collection methods, will not be eligible to using the future updates on the product.
+Universal Analytics provides brand managers access to standard analytics reports and tools and new universal analytics features that are only accessible to those who use this product.
+Those brands that use old collection methods will not be eligible to use future updates on the product.

-Both Universal analytics vs Google Analytics are important means in which brands can collect data and gain insights from them.
-Websites are worth a lot more than what brands think and investing in their potential holds the key to success and failure of the company, both in the long and short run.
-Brands can do this by generating high quality content, that is effective and engaging on one hand and learning from data insights on the other hand is one of the key ways in which brands can grow and transform themselves in a profitable and prosperous way.
+Both Universal Analytics and Google Analytics are important means by which brands can collect data and gain insights.
+Websites are worth a lot more than what brands think, and investing in their potential holds the key to the success and failure of the company, both in the long and short run.
+Brands can do this by generating high-quality content that is effective and engaging on the one hand, and learning from data insights, on the other hand, is one of the key ways in which brands can grow and transform themselves in a profitable and prosperous way.